 TotalMass MLV Barrier

-- 1 LB is recommended for most assemblies, with best performance in the mid to high frequency range.
+- 1 LB MLV (Mass Loaded Vinyl): Ideal for most wall, ceiling, and floor assemblies, providing excellent soundproofing in the mid to high frequency range.

 View our Product FAQ for answers to common questions about TotalMass MLV.